andyclymer/Tilt-Typeface/sources/mastering/notes/06-subsetting/README.md

 - [ ] do you want to split out currencies further?
 E.g. make a currency-specific subset?
 With the current approach, these will be bundled in with the Latin Extended subset

-- [ ] determine what glyphs are missing from the "Latin Ext" subset but present in fonts.
+- [ ] determine what glyphs are missing from the "Latin Ext" subset but are present in Tilt (alternatively, Stephen could probably write a script to do this).
 Update the following line in `build.sh`:

 ```
 latinExtUni="U+0100-024F,U+0259,U+1E00-1EFF,U+2020,U+20A0-20AB,U+20AD-20CF,U+2113,U+2C60-2C7F,U+A720-A7FF"